To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Methodology

-We note that IAA is not sufficient to guarantee validity of downstream comparisons, because it does not capture whether the model and the reference tend to make the same mistakes on the same items, which is captured by the co-labeling covariance $J$.
-Even with good IAA, a large positive ``both-incorrect'' component can inflate observed agreement without any improvement against the truth.
-This is especially plausible for crowd references for two reasons.
-First for complicated tasks, many crowd workers and current LLMs may lack domain knowledge that experts apply.
-Second, if guidelines are under-specified, experts converge through a refinement process that instills tacit annotation criteria not fully captured in the written guideline.
-Crowds and LLMs prompted only with written guidelines do not apply these tacit rules and therefore misclassify in the same direction.
+IAA alone, however, does not capture whether the model and the reference tend to make the same mistakes on the same items, which is captured by co-labeling covariance $J$.
+Even with good IAA, a large positive ``both-incorrect'' component can inflate reference agreement without any improvement against the ground truth.
+This scenario is especially plausible for crowd worker-generated references for two reasons.
+First, for complex tasks, many crowd workers and current LLMs may lack domain knowledge that experts apply.
+Second, when guidelines are under-specified, experts draw on tacit annotation criteria not fully captured in the written guidelines.
+Crowd workers and LLMs, prompted only with written guidelines, do not apply these tacit rules and consequently may make similar classification errors.

-We therefore use $\Delta_{\mathrm{IAA}}^{(H)}$ as the primary criterion to select a high-IAA baseline $H^\star$, as it proxies alignment with truth and reduces attenuation in observed contrasts.
-Recognizing that separate $J$ dimension is unobserved, we perform sensitivity analysis as additional supportive evidence (Section \ref{sec:expert_vs_crowd}) where we examine how mixing crowd labels into expert baselines affects observed contrasts.
+We therefore use $\Delta^{(H)}$ as the primary criterion to choose $H^\star$: pick the human procedure with the higher IAA.
+However, co-labeling covariance $J$ remains unobserved.
+To assess whether expert baselines provide a more stable identification, we perform a sensitivity analysis in Section~\ref{sec:expert_vs_crowd}, examining how introducing crowd labels into expert baselines affects reference agreement contrasts.